yoyoktriwicaksono/scmojtrestapi/README.md

 I use circleCI for continues integration

 ## Continues Deployment
-I use heroku for continues Deployment (but still no luck since i got application error :D
+I use heroku for continues Deployment (but still no luck since i got application error :D )

+## Issues
+Please refer to Issue tab of github in this repository

+## Project
+Please refer to OJT project of project tab in this repository